PydPiper/viks_SoftwareGuide/source/python/builtin_containers.rst

 Dictionaries are great for name-space like structured data (key/value pairs).

 Easy to read and use,
-however it can be trick to use while writing large pieces of code, since available keys are not auto-completed therefore the programmer has to remember what keys are available for use.
+however it can be tricky to use while writing large pieces of code, since available keys are not auto-completed therefore the programmer has to remember what keys are available for use.
 For large-code or more-program-friendly use case - classes should be looked at for containing data in its name-space attributes that is auto-completed.